haroonwaves/ramifyjs/app/content/docs/guides/pagination-sorting.md

 	.toArray();
 ```

+> [!CAUTION] **Large Offsets**: Avoid using `offset(10000)` or larger on huge datasets.
+Ramify DB
+> must iterate through all offset records, which can impact performance.
+Use cursor-based pagination
+> for deep pagination.

 ### Cursor-Based Pagination

 Alternatively you can use cursor pagination if you are data is likely to change often.